ruijiang81/ruijiang81.github.io/_pages/about.md

 My research interests include the broad area of robust machine learning, reinforcement learning (the specific area of contextual bandit), active learning and causal inference.
 Many of my research aim to answer these questions:

 1. How to develop algorithms that can better utilize human expertise to enhance machine learning systems or aid human decisions?
-3. How to assess individual preference or algorithm performance in the presence of missing counterfactuals?
+2. How to assess individual preference or algorithm performance in the presence of missing counterfactuals?
-4. How to build robust models with non-stationary environment?
+3. How to design better human-AI systems and comprehend their sociotechnical implications?

 # News
 * Our paper Contextual Recourse Bandits is accepted at CIST 2023!